-PERTURBATIVE CRITERIA FOR THE ERGODICITY OF INTERACTING DISSIPATIVE QUANTUM LATTICE SYSTEMS L. BERTINI, A. DE SOLE, G. POSTA, AND C. PRESILLA ABSTRACT.
-We introduce a class of quantum Markov semigroups describing the evolution of interacting quantum lattice systems, specified either as generic qudits or as fermions.
-The corresponding generators, which include both conservative and dissipative evolutions, are given by the superposition of local generators in the Lindblad form.
-Under general conditions, we show that the associated infinite volume dynamics is well defined and can be obtained as the strong limit of the finite volume dynamics.
-By regarding the interacting evolution as a perturbation of a non-interacting dissipative dynamics, we further obtain a quantitative criterion that yields the ergodicity of the quantum Markov semigroup together with the exponential convergence of local observables.
-The analysis is based on suitable a priori bounds on the resolvent equation which yield quantitive estimates on the evolution of local observables.
-1. Introduction A quantum Markov semigroup (QMS) is a strongly continuous contraction semigroup $(\mathcal{P}t){t\geq 0}$ of completely positive operators on a $C^$ -algebra $\mathcal{A}$ .
-It has become the basic modelling tool to describe the non-unitary evolution of open quantum systems, the typical example being the interaction with thermal baths.
-The generator of a QMS is commonly referred to as the Lindblad generator.
-Both from a conceptual and an applied viewpoint, the ergodicity properties of QMS are particularly relevant.
-We refer to [2, 7] for a general overview.
-Under general conditions, finite dissipative quantum systems admit a unique stationary state $\pi$ .
+A quantum Markov semigroup $(\mathcal{P}t){t\geq 0}$ is a semigroup of completely positive operators on a C^ -algebra \mathcal{A} .
+It has become the basic modelling tool to describe the non-unitary evolution of open quantum systems, typical examples being interactions with thermal baths and measurement processes.
+Its generator is commonly referred to as the Lindblad generator.
+Both from a conceptual and an applied viewpoint, the ergodicity properties of quantum semigroups are particularly relevant.
+We refer to [2,8,17,19,20], for a general overview.

+Under general conditions, finite dissipative quantum systems admit a unique stationary state π .
 As in the case of classical Markov semigroups, a most relevant issue is to provide quantitative estimates on the speed of convergence to the stationary state.
-More precisely, given an initial state $\mu$ one would like to deduce the exponential convergence of its evolution $\mu \mathcal{P}t$ to $\pi$ ; a natural distance to quantify this convergence is the trace distance, the non-commutative counterpart of the total variation distance.
-By the quantum Pinsker inequality, see e.g. [23, Thm.11.9.5], the convergence in trace distance can be deduced from the decay of the quantum relative entropy of $\mu \mathcal{P}t$ with respect to $\pi$ .
-For reversible QMS, the latter issue has been recently pursued with different perspectives [6, 8, 9, 13, 24].
-In particular, in [8] the exponential decay of entropy is deduced for both the Bose and Fermi Ornstein-Uhlenbeck semigroups that describe the evolution of non-interacting bosons and fermions.
+More precisely, given an initial state μ one would like to deduce the exponential convergence of its evolution $\mu \mathcal{P}t$ to π ; a natural distance to quantify this convergence is the trace distance, the non-commutative counterpart of the total variation distance.
+By the quantum Pinsker inequality, see e.g. [35, Thm.11.9.5], the convergence in trace distance can be deduced from the decay of the quantum relative entropy of $\mu \mathcal{P}t$ with respect to π .
+For reversible semigroups, the latter issue has been recently pursued with different perspectives [6,10,11,14,36].
+In particular, in [10] the exponential decay of entropy is deduced for both the Bose and Fermi Ornstein-Uhlenbeck semigroups that describe the evolution of non-interacting bosons and fermions.
 As discussed in [5], the exponential convergence in trace distance can also be deduced by spectral methods.
-Mathematics Subject Classification.
-Primary 81S22, 82C10 Secondary 81V74,47B44.
-Key words and phrases.
-Quantum Markov semigroups, Lattice quantum systems, Fermionic systems.
-The work of A. De Sole has been supported by PRIN 2022S8SSW2.